biophilic moodboards: the benefits of "risky" interiors

 It is no surprise that nature is filled with risky situations and environments, but can we say they bring positive feelings?
 And even so, how does this fit in interior design?

 In order to fully support our wellbeing, interiors need to be relaxing or stimulating according to the situation.
-If a bedroom calls for a soothing ambiance, a stimulating environment will be much more appropriate when creativity is required (like in office design) or just to create a compelling interior.
+If a bedroom calls for a soothing ambiance, a stimulating environment will be more appropriate when creativity is required (like in office design) or to create a compelling interior.

 This is exactly where risk features come into play, as they help to make an atmosphere intriguing and inspiring.
 But not just any type of risk will work…